mastectomy is surgery to remove the breast. Every

 probably be able to go back to work or your normal routine in 3 to 6 weeks.

 This depends on the type of work you do and any further treatment.
 Talk with

 your doctor about other treatment you may need.

 considerations are important when choosing a treatment that is right for you.

-If your lymph nodes are removed, your arm may swell.
+your armpit area.
+Without these lymph nodes, your arm may swell.
 This is called lymphedema.
 You will have to take good

 care of your affected arm.
 Do not carry